philzook58/philzook58.github.io/_posts/2016-11-10-band-structure.markdown

 I think a good way of thinking about it is that density matrices exist.
 Then you may massage them to get what you want.

-In particular, a good plot is the density matrix $latex \rho_E (k,k) $ This is an object who .
+In particular, a good plot is the density matrix $ \rho_E (k,k) $ This is an object who .
 You will want to smooth out on E. I used a Cauchy distribution.
 There are reasons to do so.
 I'll get to them later.

 What I'm doing is all ad hoc, although I'll make it better.